Skip to content

 Many devices–like the current flagship Xperia 1 VII–are out of stock on the Sony Germany site

 On the Sony site, almost all Xperia models are currently listed as “Out of Stock” or “Price Not Available.”
 For the latter, there is at least the option to get a list of distribution partners (Amazon, 1&1, Media Markt, etc.) via the “Buy” button.
 However, as TECHBOOK has discovered, the links either lead to a blank page or only open the partners’ homepages.
 Searching for “Sony Xperia” often yields no results or only models with severely limited quantities or regional availability.
-These are almost exclusively outdated models–such as the Xperia 10 V. The only somewhat current model is the Xperia 10 VI, which Sony launched in June 2024.
+These are almost exclusively outdated models–such as the Xperia 10 V.

 Is Sony Withdrawing from the European Market?